likeich/quran.sh/_issues/ignorance-of-christianity.md

 layout: issues
 title: "Ignorance of Christianity"
 description: "The Quran's lack of knowledge about Christianity raises questions about its divine origin."
+refutation: "The author of the Quran did not know what Christians believed, including the teachings of the Trinity, Temple, Priesthood, and others.
+When it does try to refute Christian beliefs, like the Trinity, it does not even represent them correctly.
+Orthodox Christianity emphasizes the continuity between Jewish and Christian tradition, while Islam asserts that every revelation for 4000 years has been corrupted, except theirs."
 youtube_links: ["https://www.youtube.com/embed/5QqvCVN9PwI?si=iEOt5AE0_gO6eS1c", "https://www.youtube.com/embed/jkmh68urI6A?si=d9Y893EvkJt1SvWT"]
 related_links: |
   - [The Temple](https://orthochristian.com/135297.html)